MathWorks-Teaching-Resources/Probability-Theory/README.md

 ## Products

 MATLAB® and the Statistics and Machine Learning Toolbox™ are used throughout.
+The Image Processing Toolbox™ is used in InferenceBayes.mlx.

 # Scripts
 ## [**ProbabilityIntro.mlx**](https://matlab.mathworks.com/open/github/v1?repo=MathWorks-Teaching-Resources/Probability-Theory&project=Probability.prj&file=Scripts/ProbabilityIntro.mlx)